-I’m sitting in a chilly plexiglass booth, running a monster of a scoreboard for a series of youth hockey games.
-Seven am til two pm–seven games–filling in for my ex-husband while he is on a cruise with his girlfriend.
+I’m sitting in a chilly plexiglass booth, running a monster of a scoreboard for a series of youth ice hockey games.
+I’m working seven am til two pm—seven games.
+I’m filling in for my ex-husband while he is on a cruise with his girlfriend.
 This all fills me with great joy, and I say that without a hint of sarcasm.
 I get to learn a new technology and skill, it dissolves the remaining guilt I had over abruptly leaving my husband seven years ago into a tiny pinprick, and it gives me yet another shared vocabulary with my kids, all of whom regularly take shifts of scoreboarding for pocket change.
-I get hours of writing time – how I like to write! – in-between the stop/starts of the time clock.
-And as if all that isn’t enough, it gives me a chance to observe something that’s a source of endless fascination to me – how social systems and communication work hand in hand.
+I get hours of writing time—how I like to write!-in-between the stop/starts of the time clock.
+And as if all that isn’t enough, it gives me a chance to observe something that’s a source of endless fascination to me—how social systems and communication work hand in hand.

-I watch all ages of hockey teams compete – from 6-year-old mites to 13-year-old peewees.
+I watch all ages of hockey teams compete—from 6-year-old Mites to 13-year-old Peewees.
 And it quickly becomes clear that the best hockey players on each team are not necessarily the fastest skaters or the strongest shots, but the ones who can take very specific words and translate them into actions that can give results.
-Even at the smallest ages, the kids who hear “pass”, “shoot”, “stick on the ice”, “skate”, “play the body” and then do just that.
-On the other hand kids who skate over the blue line when told “watch the offsides!”, or can’t get the shot off quick enough when told to “shoot!” or couldn’t quite understand where to skate to set up a shot – those kids just weren’t going to be the ones to lead their team to victory.
+Even at the smallest ages, there are kids who hear “pass”, “shoot”, “stick on the ice”, “skate”, “play the body” and then do just that.
+On the other hand, there are kids who skate right over the blue line when told “watch the offsides!”—skating themselves into offsides oblivion.
+Or the kids who just can’t get the shot off quick enough when told to “shoot!”—their brain can’t process the word quickly enough.
+Or the ones who couldn’t quite understand where to skate to set up a shot.
+Those kids just weren’t going to be the ones to lead their team to victory.

 One of the best things about team sports (and one of the ongoing reasons kids are encouraged to join them) is that the vocabulary is clear.
 You learn to hear words, process them, and turn those words into action.
 Eventually, through repetitive practice where you consciously strive to become better, those actions become instinct.
 And whether it’s learning “offsides” or “belay” or “foul” or “cross-check” or “holding” you learn to accept what a word means without questioning, and you act as clearly and consistently as the word itself.